GAME-CLI-SRV-DEV/GAME-CLI-SRV-DEV.github.io/README.md

 [Travertine](https://github.com/GAME-CLI-SRV-DEV/Travertine-REVIVED.git)(Formerly [PaperMC/Travertine](https://github.com/PaperMC/Travertine.git)),

 # How To Use
-You Can Use the website to bypass GeyserMC's Authentication form on where Floodgate is Not Installed.
+You Can Use the website to bypass GeyserMC's Authentication form on where Floodgate is Not Installed and if you don't have java account.
+However, this is still under construction.

-Method 1: This Only Works in NogyangSpigot For Minecraft 1.20.6 Using ViaVersion and Geyser Before pull re
+Method 1: This Only Works in NogyangSpigot For Minecraft 1.20.6 Using ViaVersion and Geyser Before GeyserMC#4147(https://github.com/GeyserMC/Geyser/pull/4147). click Password login type nogyangserver.u{YOURUSERNAME}@mail.nogyang.ms.kr + nogyangserver passcode.
+Method 2:
+Use geyserauth.nogyang.ms.kr and input the auth code there. do not use Microsoft acc -> web login's website.